tmnarine/techml/rpi/spigotpi/doc/intro.md

 - Implement the Spigot Pi algorithm in Python
 - Add low level operations to the Python code that would mimick assembly instructions.
 For example, implementing division with a loop
-- Write my first assembly program to implement some of the function that I will need for the final program.
+- Write my first assembly program to implement some of the functions that I will need for the final program.
 For example, printing, div/mod math operations, initializing an array
 - Finally, implement the Spigot Pi algorithm in assembly using all that